decentraland/adr/content/ADR-173-scene-deployments-must-not-contain-world-configuration-section.md

 ## Abstract

-Scene is the only entity type that can be deployed in two different
+A scene is the only entity type that can be deployed in two different
 services: the Catalyst Network and the Worlds Content Server.

 When deploying scenes to Catalyst Network a new validation will reject those